Rokasl/CS408_project/report/source/12_chapter_5.md

 * **Frankjnr** - developed by Sam Lindley, Craig McLaughlin and Conor McBride.
 Final system is essentially new back end for Frankjnr.
-So the whole Frankjnr project was used and new back end was placing in 'Backend' folder.
+So the whole Frankjnr project was used and new back end was placing in *Backend* folder.
 Parts of Frankjnr code were slightly updated to let the user choose between the old back end and the new one.
 Updated files were:
-  Compile.hs and Frank.hs, updates are clearly indicated with comments;
+  Compile.hs and Frank.hs; updates are clearly indicated with comments;
 * **Shonky** - developed by Conor McBride.
-Final compiler uses Shonky's syntax file for its supported data structures and parse functions;
+Final compiler uses Shonky's syntax file for its supported data structures and parse functions.
+However, developed system does not use *semantics* module because it is replacing it.

-More detailed descriptions can be found at 'Related work' section of the report or at their respective Github pages.
+More detailed descriptions can be found at **Related work** section of the report or at their respective git pages.

 ## Project folder structure

-Final system is located in "final_implementation" folder.
+Final system is located in *final_implementation* folder.
 And all of the code for new compiler and abstract machine is located in "Backend" folder.

-Table's starting folder is *"/final_implementation"*.
+Table's starting folder is */final_implementation*.

 | Paths and Files              |                   | Summary                                                   |
 |------------------------------|-------------------|-----------------------------------------------------------|